This checklist is designed to give you a quick review of what to do before leaving your home country.

 Step 8: Health Requirements

 Review and complete any health requirements/immunizations/etc. with the Student Health Center.
-If you would like to waive the Gallagher Insurance for Fall 2017/Spring 2018, you must submit a waiver by September 7, 2017.

 Note: Early Arrival Health Insurance